 - Internal team training - because we are all entirely virtual, our training schedules on new features, products, personas, etc. have evolved.
-We host a training, host office hours, and do recorded series on our sales enablement platform, Brainshark.
+We host training, host office hours, and do recorded series on our sales enablement platform, Brainshark.
 This makes it easier for our teams to learn/understand the content when it works best.

 - Positioning - since we create products around critical topics, we’ve had to be a lot more aware of the ecosystems we’re bringing our products into and how our external stakeholders will perceive them.
-Due to some current events in America where EVERFI is based, we've made entirely new courses to meet our learners’ and our customers' needs.
+Due to some current events in America where EVERFI is based, we've made entirely new courses to meet our learners and our customers' needs.
 Positioning our products has connected Product Marketing with Demand Gen, Customer Success/Marketing, and Sales so much more.

-In speaking with other Product Marketers, it seems many are taking it week by week and quarter by quarter with what processes make sense to keep, to evolve, or to get rid of when it comes to launch."
+In speaking with other Product Marketers, it seems many are taking it week by week and quarter by quarter with what processes make sense to keep, to evolve, or to get rid of when it comes to launching."

-Q: What has been your most successful product launch to-date, and why?
+Q: What has been your most successful product launch to date, and why?

 A: "I recently worked on a product that was pretty exciting to bring to market and happened to recently be named a PMA Awards finalist for Product Launch of the Year.

-The product is a 25 minute course that was developed and launched in 6 weeks to support US companies and colleges in response to the COVID-19 pandemic.
+The product is a 25-minute course that was developed and launched in 6 weeks to support US companies and colleges in response to the COVID-19 pandemic.
 It is designed for multiple learner audiences (college students and employees in multiple industries) and provides students and employees with practical guidance on how to protect their physical health, support their mental well-being, and work or study effectively onsite or offsite.

 In addition to the accelerated timeline, and developing marketing materials while the content was still being finalized, the most challenging part of this product launch was researching and tailoring product positioning for the course to the different audiences: